 Notes on the Geography of Poland: Cities

-Glimpses from the 1990s of Warsaw, Torun, Cracow, and laggard Lublin.
+Glimpses from 1995 of Warsaw, Torun, Cracow, and laggard Lublin.

 Warsaw's Old Town, or Stare Miasto, meticulously rebuilt after 1945 but so picturesque that it makes you feel like you're in a museum.

-Perhaps that's not so bad when the alternative is this Glorious Socialist city.
-Before you condemn this gift of the planners, however, notice that it isn't very different than height-controlled Washington, D.C., on a day without traffic.
+Perhaps that's not so bad when the alternative is this glorious socialist city.
+Before you condemn the planners, however, notice that it isn't very different than height-controlled Washington, D.C., on a day without traffic.

 Inside: a security tower, a reminder that not everyone could be relied upon to take only according to their needs.